 SysMIC is an online course developed in association with the BBSRC to provide effective training for the bioscience community.
 It involves approximately 120 hours of study over six months and has a flexible format designed to fit around research commitments.
 It is suitable both for PhD students requiring initial training or established researchers looking to enhance and develop their skills portfolio.

 The course was put together jointly by academics from UCL, Birkbeck, the Open University and University of Edinburgh and since 2012 over 2,500 researchers have studied with them.

 Scroll to the bottom of this course description for a review by one of our DTP students, Rhys Woodfin.

-Module 1 has start dates in November and April each year.
+Module 1 has start dates twice a year.

-Registration is now open for students wishing to start in November 2020.
+Registration is now open for students wishing to start on Mon 10th May 2021.

 This is an on-line course.

 This course is optional for DTP students, including iCASE and NPIF.
 If you feel it would be useful for you then you are welcome to book or to make an initial enquiry with SysMIC to help you decide.
 All year groups can apply but be aware of the length of the course and whether you will have the time to complete the modules you are interested in.

 Read the review below from one of our DTP students, Rhys Woodfin, to help you decide if the course is for you.